isamarcortes/Climate_Change_Mangroves/README.md

 * Numerical_Model - This folder houses the numerical modeling code.
 * Net Evaporation Map - This folder houses the codes to create the net evaporation map
 * Red_Black_Mangrove_Separation - This folder houses the code (Classification.py) and the associated data files for the classification of red and black mangrove area.
+* SPEI_Visualization - This folder houses code to create figure S5.
 ## Below are images of the islands used within this analysis.

 ### Bahamas